byanto/byanto.github.io/content/til/0005/index.md

 ---

-### Result: A Clean and Safe Service Layer
+### Result: A Clean and Secure Service Layer

-Now the service code looks like this:
+With this pattern in place, my `UserService` is now beautifully simple and secure.
+It no longer knows or cares about the details of password encoding.

 ```java
 @Transactional